diversitywoman/conference2015/_posts/star_awards/2013-08-25-Tiane-Mitchell-Gordon.md

 categories: star_award
 title: Gordon
 name: Tiane Mitchell Gordon
-position: Principal and founder of Square One Consulting
+position: Principal and founder of SQUARE ONE CONSULTING
 image: Tiane_Gordon.jpg
 published: true
 teaser: "Principal and founder of Square One Consulting, Tiane Mitchell Gordon serves as an advisory partner, consultant, executive coach and speaker on human resources and diversity & inclusion issues. "